tylerpearson/CoverPop/README.md

 ## Updates

+* 2.2 - Add check to ensure cookies are enabled
 * v2.0.2 - Tweak default CSS to allow scrolling on overflow
 * v2.0.1 - Add underscore to cookie name to allow Varnish caching *7/27/2013*
 * v2.1 *6/30/2013*